 University of Oregon Department of Architecture

-Acknowledgements: Many thanks to UO alumni Gary Aquilina, CAS Architects, Mountain View, CA and to Jeremy Monroe, Freshwaters Illustrated, Corvallis, OR for generosity of time and expertise.
+Acknowledgments: Many thanks to Gary Aquilina, CAS Architects, Jeremy Monroe, Freshwaters Illustrated, Lori Stephens, Broadleaf Architecture, Florian Idenberg, Solid Objectives, Joyce Van Den Berg, City of Amsterdam, and Cassandra Keller, Clarke Keller Architects for generosity of time and expertise.